Skip to main content

 About Bravo

 Bravo is a €€ restaurant in Stavanger serving Norwegian cuisine.
-For diners comparing options in the city, the verified basics are direct: Norwegian food, smart-casual dress, opening hours focused on Wednesday through Saturday, with an additional Saturday afternoon service window.
+For diners comparing options in the city, the essentials are direct: Norwegian food, smart-casual dress, opening hours focused on Wednesday through Saturday, with an additional Saturday afternoon service window.

 Stavanger is the setting for a low-pressure celebration

-This is not a page where every menu detail, room detail, or service format can be stated with confidence.
-What is verified is narrower: Bravo serves Norwegian cuisine, sits in the €€ range, has smart-casual dress guidance, holds a Michelin Guide Nordic Countries 2026 Plate.
+What stands out is straightforward: Bravo serves Norwegian cuisine, sits in the €€ range, has smart-casual dress guidance, holds a Michelin Guide Nordic Countries 2026 Plate.
 For a meal where those facts match the brief, it is a credible Stavanger option.

 Nearby planning also matters.
 If dinner is one part of a Stavanger trip, keep the evening centered in the city rather than overloading it with transfers.
 Pair the restaurant decision with our full Stavanger hotels guide and, if the group wants a second stop, our full Stavanger bars guide.
 Daytime planners should check current local options before locking dinner.